oumaima-aarabe/ft_transcendence/README.md

    - Shared logic, utilities, and base models or views are housed in the `common` directory to promote DRY (Don't Repeat Yourself) principles.

+4. **API Gateway**:
+   - The `api_gateway` service serves as the entry point, routing requests to the appropriate microservices and potentially handling cross-cutting concerns like authentication and rate limiting.

+5. **Communication**:
+   - Microservices communicate via RESTful APIs.
+For more advanced use cases, you might consider adding message queues (e.g., RabbitMQ, Kafka) for asynchronous communication.